 500g dark brown soft sugar

-Bring to the boil 2 litres of water.
+Bring to a rolling boil 2 litres of water.